ctsrc/toy_transaction_engine/README.md

 throughout the source code itself.

-Note also that where applicable, comments in the source are doc comments, so that you can also run `cargo doc --open` in the repo root and browse the generated documentation to read such comments.
+Note also that where applicable, comments in the source are doc comments, so that you can also run `cargo doc --open --bin toy_transaction_engine_command` in the repo root and browse the generated documentation to read such comments.

 ### Handling of cases